-- 1. If a court of the Member State that has jurisdiction under Articles 4, 5, 6 (a) (b) (c) or (d) holds that its law does not provide for the institution of registered partnership, it may decline jurisdition.
+- 1. By way of exception, if a court of the Member State that has jurisdiction under Articles 4, 6, 7 or 8 holds that under its private international law the marriage in question is not recognised for the purposes of matrimonial property regime proceedings, it may decline jurisdiction.
 If the court decides to decline, it shall do so without undue delay. - 2.
-Where a court referred to in paragraph 1 declines jurisdiction and where the parties agree to confer jurisdiction to the courts of any other Member State in accordance with Article 7, jurisdiction to rule on the property consequences of the registered partnership shall lie with the courts of that Member State. - In other cases, jurisdiction to rule on the property consequences of a registered partnership shall lie with the courts of any other Member State under Article 6 or 8. - 3.
-This Article shall not apply when the parties have obtained a dissolution or annulment of a registered partnership which is capable of recognition in the Member State of the forum.
-28
+Where a court having jurisdiction under Articles 4 or 6 declines jurisdiction and where the parties agree to confer jurisdiction to the courts of any other Member State in accordance with Article 7, jurisdiction to rule on matrimonial property regime shall lie with the courts of that Member State. - In other cases, jurisdiction to rule on the matrimonial property regime shall lie with the courts of any other Member State under Articles 6, 8 or the courts of the Member State of the celebration of the marriage.

+3. This Article shall not apply when the parties have obtained a divorce, legal separation or marriage annulment which is capable of recognition in the Member State of the forum.30

-Subsidiary jurisdiction
+Article 10 Subsidiary jurisdiction

-Where no court of a Member State has jurisdiction under Articles 4, 5, 6, 7 and 8, or when all of the courts according to Article 9 have declined jurisdiction and no court of a Member State has jurisdiction under Article 6(e), Articles 7 and 8, the courts of a Member State shall have jurisdiction in so far as immoveable property of one or both partners are located in the territory of that Member State, but in that event the court seised shall have jurisdiction to rule only in respect of the immoveable property in question.
+Where no court of a Member State has jurisdiction according to Articles 4, 5, 6, 7 and 8 or when all the courts according to Article 9 have declined jurisdiction and no court has jurisdiction under Article 9 (2), the courts of a Member State shall have jurisdiction in so far as immoveable property of one or both spouses are located in the territory of that Member State, but in that event the court seised shall have jurisdiction to rule only in respect of the immoveable property in question.